-Unlike the Eight Skills, the Twenty Specialties, and the methods in Chapter 8, are not a complete set.
-Consider them a starter set of useful business skills for integrating foresight into management and leadership that you should modify to best fit your client and context.
-But they are our best current model for the most useful specialty practices for foresight work in the organization.
+I would like you to consider the Eight Skills as a coherent and minimally complete set of skills for adaptive foresight.
+By contrast, the Twenty Specialties, and the methods and frameworks introduced in Chapter 6, are far from a complete set.
+They are starter set of business skills for integrating foresight into management and leadership that you should modify to best fit your client and context.
+Nevertheless, these twenty are our best current model for the most useful specialty practices for foresight work in the organization.

 Here then are the Twenty Specialties, classified by the Eight Skills.

 I. Learning (Hindsight and Insight)

 1. Learning – “Knowing Your History and Status” (Investigative thinking) – Three Specialties

 Accounting & Intangibles, Intelligence & Knowledge Management, Learning & Development.

 2. Anticipation – “Probability Foresight” (Convergent thinking) – Five Specialties